mlcommons/medperf/docs/workflow.md

 </style>

-A benchmark in MedPerf is a collection of assets that are developed by the benchmark committee that aims to evaluate medical ML on decentralized data providers.
+A benchmark in MedPerf is a collection of assets that are developed by the benchmark committee that aims to evaluate medical ML on decentralized data owners.

 The process is simple yet effective enabling scalability.